KasparEtter/ef1p/pages/email/email.md

 Emails often contain links to websites.
-Instead of linking to the target site directly, the sender can rewrite the link in such a way that your browser sends a request to their tracking server, which in turn redirects your browser to the actual site:
+Instead of linking to the target site directly, the sender can rewrite the link in such a way that your [web browser](https://en.wikipedia.org/wiki/Web_browser) sends a request to their tracking server, which in turn redirects your browser to the actual [web server](https://en.wikipedia.org/wiki/Web_server):

 <figure markdown="block">
 {% include_relative generated/link-tracking.embedded.svg %}